aws/aws-cdk/packages/@aws-cdk/aws-apigatewayv2-authorizers/README.md

 ### IAM Authorizers

 IAM Authorizers use IAM policies to control access to your HTTP API.
-When a client calls your API, API Gateway will check whether the caller has been granted access through IAM to access your API.
+When a client calls your API, API Gateway will check whether the caller has been granted access through IAM to use your API.

 ```ts
 const authorizer = new HttpIamAuthorizer();